How does admission to the Honors College in the Second- or Third-years work?

-Students can join the Schreyer Honors College (SHC) as beginning sophomores or juniors (third or fifth semester in residence) if they apply through the Honors College “Gateway” admissions process and are approved by the honors advisor.
-The SHC requires a minimum GPA of 3.7.
-GPA alone does not guarantee admission into the honors program.
+Students can join the Schreyer Honors College (SHC) as beginning second or third year (third or fifth semester in residence) if they apply through the Honors College “Gateway” admissions process and are approved by the honors adviser.
+The SHC requires a minimum grade-point average of 3.7.
+Grade-point average alone does not guarantee admission into the honors program.
 Students must be committed to academic goals commensurate with the honors program, and have a confirmed interest in conducting research to meet the thesis requirement.
 Excellent writing skills are required as well in order to produce a quality thesis.
-The honors advisor may sometimes ask beginning sophomores to wait a year before applying through the Gateway admissions process again if they have not completed enough challenging coursework, or demonstrated strong writing skills.
+The honors adviser may sometimes ask beginning second-year students to wait a year before applying through the gateway admissions process again if they have not completed enough challenging coursework, or demonstrated strong writing skills.

 As an honors scholar, you are offered a number of privileges not available to other students.
 These include priority registration, library privileges, access to the honors study lounge, and an Honors Medal at graduation.